jesucarr/wordpress-prettify-code-syntax/readme.txt

 * If you don't care too much about the HTML5 recommendation, you can skip the `language-` class.
 The code always gets detected automatically.

-* It will also work if you only use a `pre` tag without the `code` tag (but long lines will be wrapped instead of get horizontal scroll), or if you only use a `code` tag with the `prettify` class (but if you don't use `pre` your spaces/returns won't be maintained.)
+* It will also work if you only use a `pre` tag without the `code` tag (but long lines will be wrapped instead of get horizontal scroll), or if you only use a `code` tag with the `prettyprint` class (but if you don't use `pre` your spaces/returns won't be maintained.)

 * Be careful using the Visual Editor tab when inserting code, as some HTML tags will be modified or removed.